We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Read our in-depth guide about Diamondback mountain bikes

 Overall, we really like the Diamondback Overdrive series.
-What we like the most is the Diamondback’s intention — to provide beginners and recreational trail riders with reasonably priced hardtail bikes.
-The result is a group of four well-balanced models, which do not make big savings on components and test really well in the real world.
+What we like the most is Diamondback’s intention — to provide beginners and recreational trail riders with reasonably priced hardtail bikes.
+The result is a group of three well-balanced models, which do not make big savings on components and test really well in the real world.
 We encourage you to take them for a ride and see for yourself.

 Now that you know all there is to know about the Diamondback Overdrive series, it’s time to choose the perfect model for yourself.
 This is not difficult to do, as each of these models is unique and has something different to offer.

 For example, if you are a beginner and you’re looking to buy your first trail bike, the Overdrive 1 is great for you.
 It has a good build and decent entry-level components.
 Plus, the price is just right as well.
 However, if you want a more capable machine to improve your mountain biking skills, Overdrive 3 is a good choice.
 You won’t break the bank, but you’ll get high-quality SRAM components.

 There are no comments yet, add one below.